corincerami/scene-hub-v2/README.md

 - [x] Shows must be geocoded in the database
 - [x] Users can search by zip code
 - [x] Users can select a distance radius
+- [x] Users can optionally supply a genre
 - [x] Users can see all shows within the chosen radius

 ### As a musician